bonadocs/protocol-registry/README.md

   }
   ````
 - Once done, you can submit a PR to commit your changes to the DB.
+- The owners list is a list of github usernames allowed to make changes to the protocol data.
+Any commits changing a protocol's metadata by anyone other than the owners will be rejected.
 - Your PR text should include a link to your protocol home page and your Bonadocs collection page.
 - Wait for your PR to be reviewed.
 We will do some due diligence to make sure you are not impersonating a protocol and using
   fake data.
 If we have any questions or concerns, we will raise them on the PR thread.